Spectators record Pope Francis as he speaks at St. Peter's Basilica, Vatican City, March 13, 2013. (AP Photo/Michael Sohn)

 Applicants should indicate the collections of the Library of Congress that will be used for research.
 Please do not use any staples for the mailed application materials; use paper clips instead.

+Applicants are urged to consider submitting their application materials online to email@example.com or by fax (202-707-3595) to avoid any problems caused by mail delivery.
 Submission of applications by e-mail is preferred.
-Submit to email@example.com.
 Print applications may be mailed to The John W. Kluge Center at the address at the bottom of this page.
 Please include an original application (signed).

 Kluge Fellows in Digital Studies will give at least one public presentation of their research.
 Two copies of any ultimate product of this research (book, article, film, website, etc.) should be sent to the Library of Congress Kluge Center.
 Fellows can expect to have opportunities to meet with Library specialists and curators while in residence.
 This is a residential fellowship, and the Fellows are expected to be in full-time residence (for up to 11 months) at the Kluge Center within the Library of Congress while conducting research at the Library.
 The Fellows will be provided with research space and support in the Kluge Center and are expected to engage in the life of the Center while in residence.